halx/Qion/README.md

+# Qion

-# Qion: old hotspot QM/MM-MD program I used for my PhD thesis
+old hotspot QM/MM-MD program I developed and used for my PhD thesis